cardboard-iguana/cardboard-iguana.com/log/2021-10-16-tryhackme-complete-beginner.md

 ### Trusts & Policies

 Trusts define the *permissions* an object in a domain has w.r.t. other objects in the domain, across domains, and between forests.
-Trusts can be “directional” (objects in domain A can access some set of objects in domain B) or “transitive” (objects in domain A can access a set of objects *as if* they were in domain B).
+Trusts can be "directional" (objects in domain A can access some set of objects in domain B) or "transitive" (objects in domain A can access a set of objects *as if* they were in domain B).

 Essentially GPOs applied to an entire domain.